Princepal Singh: New Zealand Breakers (2021–2022)

 On 10 November 2021, Singh signed with the New Zealand Breakers of the Australian National Basketball League to a two-year development player contract.
 He parted ways with the Breakers in January 2022 before playing in a game for the team.

+Mumbai Stars (2023)

+In October 2022, Singh suffered a career-threatening back injury while training in the United States.
+He recovered in time to play for the Mumbai Stars in the Elite Pro Basketball League in March 2023.

+Punjab Warriors (2025)

+Singh played for the Punjab Warriors in the 2025 INBL Pro season.
+In seven games, he averaged 5.3 points and 4.3 rebounds per game.

+In March 2025, Singh signed with the Indian Panthers of the New Zealand NBL for the 2025 season.
+He never debuted, with the Panthers folding mid-season.

 National team career

 Junior national team

 In September 2017, Singh led India to the gold medal at the SABA Under-16 Championship in Kathmandu, Nepal.
-He was named tournament MVP after scoring 20 points in a 131–50 win over Bhutan in his final game.
+He was named the tournament's MVP after scoring 20 points in a 131–50 win over Bhutan in his final game.
 In April 2018, Singh competed at the FIBA Under-16 Asian Championship in Foshan, China, averaging 22.7 points and 13 rebounds per game.
 At the 2018 FIBA Under-18 Asian Championship in Nonthaburi, Thailand, he averaged 15.5 points, 9.8 rebounds and 3.3 blocks per game as the captain of the Indian team.

 Senior national team

 In December 2018, Singh made his debut for the Indian senior national team at the Super Kung Sheung Cup International Championship in Hong Kong.
 In February 2020, he was selected to represent India for Window 1 of the 2021 FIBA Asia Cup qualification stage.
 In his first game, on 21 February, Singh recorded three points, five rebounds and two assists in 12 minutes in a 68–67 loss to Bahrain.